jphaugla/redisSentinel/README.md

   - [Redis Enterprise Server steps](#redis-enterprise)

 ## Overview
 This github shows code to connect to redis enterprise and redis-stack using sentinel and/or TLS.
 Links provided in this github, show redisson sentinel with TLS as well.
 Additionally, additional steps are needed on the redis enterprise server if sentinel is used with TLS-these steps are also provided.
 Redis enterprise as a standalone redis can be used or a docker solution based on redis stack.
 Each client tool is in a separate subdirectory with a separate README.md as the main directory holds all the docker-compose files.
+This README covers the database deployment.
+Trying to give as broad a set of working examples in the TLS and sentinel space with a variety of client tools such as jedis, spring jedis, lettuce, spring lettuce, python, and node.js.

 ## Deploy github